sudofx/wake-scaffold/memory/core_memories/index.md

 Persisted structured execution output is authoritative for claims about what the tool measured.
 A zero exit code means the Python process completed;
-it does not mean the validation target passed.
+it does not by itself mean the validation target passed.

 ## What's been built / done so far

 ### Memory validation tool

-Wake 1 created and ran `memory/core_workspace/tools/validate_memory.py`.
+Wake 1 created and ran:

+`memory/core_workspace/tools/validate_memory.py`

 Its persisted stdout was: